ckarras/openhab2-addons/addons/binding/org.openhab.binding.sinope/readme.md

 Your api Key is: 0x12 0x57 0x55 0xD5 0xCD 0x4A 0xD5 0x33

 ```
- On other operation systems, using only a JVM, you can invoke directly the java command:
+ On other operating systems, using only a JVM, you can invoke directly the java command latest release of [sinope-core library](<https://github.com/chaton78/sinope-core/releases>):

 ```
 java -jar core-0.0.3-shaded.jar -addr [YOUR_GATEWAY_IP_OR_HOSTNAME]   -gateway [YOUR_GATEWAY_ID] -login
 Getting API Key  - PRESS WEB Button